Ameliyn/COMPE571/PA1/README.md

 Note: The command line execution of this script is a little unclean because it creates child processes that calculate a sum using the same executable.
 In order to allow this script to be run with 1 child, the parent flag is included.

+Compile this script using: `gcc multitask_popen.c -o multitask_popen.o`

 ## DATA COLLECTION

 There is an additional folder of data collection scripts.
 The base c files are exactly the same as the main folder's files, however they only output the calculated sum and time taken instead of additional text.
 The provided `./collect_data.sh` bash script runs all four cases 100 times using 1, 4, and 8 threads/tasks for N values 100000000, 1000000000, 10000000000 and outputs the results to a CSV file.
 One CSV file of 100 iterations is included in the repository.
 On the provided hardware specs, this bash script took ~1 minute per iteration (~100 minutes total).

+The CSV is organized with the following columns: `type, target, sum, time, threads` where all the columns are self explanatory except "threads" includes threads and tasks.

+All scripts are compiled in the same way as detailed above with the addition of `_collection` to the c files.

 ## docs